Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

 done
 ```

 **Additional note:** For data generated at Dartmouth, since much of the data in the Genomics core is generated using an **Illumina NextSeq 500**, we also often use the `--nextseq-trim` option in cutadapt.

-This works the qulaity threshold BUT ignores Q-scores for streches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instrucments.
+This option works in a similar way to the qulaity threshold option `-q` BUT ignores Q-scores for streches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instrucments.